 Of the Disney-owned network's family comedies, three have emerged atop the pack with Shondaland's Toast, starring Grey's Anatomy's Jerrika Hinton, said to have impressed insiders with a rewrite from showrunner Gregg Mettler.
 Other family fare shaping up well are Anna Gunn-Andy Daly starrer Chunk and Bean and The Fluffy Shop, with Gabriel Iglesias.
-Meanwhile, the network is said to be fighting to save and desperately want things to work out for Allison Tolman's Downward Dog - picked up off-cycle and in the can for weeks.
+Meanwhile, the network is said to be fighting to save and desperately wants things to work out for Allison Tolman's Downward Dog - picked up off-cycle and in the can for weeks.

 5. Chicago Justice (NBC)

 For the second year in a row, a Dick Wolf Chicago spinoff is considered NBC's leading drama contender.
 The Chicago PD backdoor pilot is a legal drama starring Philip Winchester and could give the prolific producer an impressive six scripted shows should the network also greenlight timely anthology Law & Order: True Crime.
-As for The Blacklist planted spinoff, the Framke Janssen-Ryan Eggold starrer is also shaping up well with buzz about a potential midseason slot.
-Sources also say producers Sony Pictures Television is thrilled with how its Cruel Intentions reboot came in.
+As for The Blacklist planted spinoff, the Famke Janssen-Ryan Eggold starrer is also shaping up well with buzz about a potential midseason slot.
+Sources also say producer Sony Pictures Television is thrilled with how its Cruel Intentions reboot came in.
 NBC is also rumored to be interested in adding a second legal show with soapy entry Miranda's Rights said to have the edge for a drama slot over genre entry Midnight, Texas.

 6. Marlon (NBC)

 Inspired by Marlon Wayans' life, the multicamera comedy boasts a marketable star and gives the network another diverse half-hour (joining the likely third season of critical darling The Carmichael Show).
-Elsewhere, Stockard Channing starrer Me & Mean Margaret looks likely, as does DC Comics' first comedy Powerless, starring Vanessa Hudgens and Danny Pudi.
+Elsewhere, Stockard Channing starrer Me & Mean Margaret looks likely, as does DC Comics' first comedy, Powerless, starring Vanessa Hudgens and Danny Pudi.
 Sources also stress there's a three-way tie between Amy Poehler's Dumb Prince, Matt Hubbard/Mike Schur's Grand Junction and Tracey Wigfield's Great News for one remaining slot.
 NBC's Playground pilots - Imaginary Friend and Sunset People - are said to both be dead.

 7. Bull (CBS)

 Michael Weatherly won't be off the network for long as the departing NCIS star's Dr. Phil McGraw drama Bull appears to be CBS' drama frontrunner.
 The Nancy Drew reboot, starring Sarah Shahi, is said to have come in well though it isn't a sure bet as insiders say Glenn Geller may pick between that and Doubt, the off-cycle retooled detective soap starring Katherine Heigl - with both series produced by married duo Tony Phelan and Joan Rater.
 Medical drama Bunker Hill - redeveloped this year by Parenthood's Jason Katims - will get the nod if CBS passes on a second season of Code Black.
-The fate of Buzzy MacGyver reboot, meanwhile, is less than clear.
-Picked up to pilot and cast largely without a script, the network has been high on reviving the franchise with hopes for the pilot said to hinge on James Wan's final cut.
+The fate of the buzzy MacGyver reboot, meanwhile, is less than clear.
+The show was picked up to pilot and cast largely without a script, and the network has been high on reviving the franchise with hopes for the pilot said to hinge on James Wan's final cut.
 Training Day and Four Stars, meanwhile, have been quiet.